Solar-network/docs/docs/desktop-wallet/user-guides/sign-verify.md

 ---
-title: How to Sign and Verify Messages?
+title: Signing and Verifying Messages
 ---

-# How to Sign and Verify Messages?
+# Signing and Verifying Messages

 The wallet allows you to create and sign a message that other users will be able to verify as authentically yours.